 We've filled this position.

-The position is based in the ACLU-NJ’s downtown Newark office, which houses more than 20 full-time staff members and many volunteers.
-The ACLU-NJ values a diverse work environment and strongly encourages applications from all qualified applicants, including women, people of color, people who identify as LGBTQ, people with disabilities, people who have experienced poverty or homelessness, people who have had prior contact with the juvenile, criminal justice, child welfare, or immigration systems, and people who have personal experience with other issues we work on.
+The ACLU-NJ, headquartered in Newark with a full-time staff of about 21, works in every corner of our state to defend the principles of civil rights and individual liberties.
+The ACLU-NJ values a diverse work environment and strongly encourages applications from all qualified applicants, including immigrants, women, people of color, people who identify as LGBTQ, people with disabilities, people who have experienced poverty or homelessness, people who have had prior contact with the juvenile, criminal justice, child welfare, or immigration systems, and people who have personal experience with other issues we work on.

 Essential Duties and Responsibilities